a-duncan/catch/README.md

 - Grab a rock pile and carry it around the map!
 Throw it at the ice wall!
 - Grab a big chunk of ice and launch the cubes in all directions!
 - Toss a ball straight up, then catch it before it hits the ground!

+## Things to come!
+In v0.0.2 I hope to add
+- Sound effects
+- New levels with actual objectives
+- Improved catching/throwing mechanics
+- Other stuff I'll think of later

+In v0.1 there will be real life cold fusion and faster-than-light travel.
+Or maybe just multiplayer, we'll have to wait and see.